-Siena showed steady improvement under McCaffery's tutelage in 2006-07, posting a 20-12 overall record and tying for third place in the MAAC with a 12-6 finish.
+Siena won 20 games in McCaffery's second season (2007) and tied for third place in the MAAC with a 12-6 finish.
 McCaffery's Saints were the highest scoring team in the league, and they peaked at the right time, winning seven of their last eight regular-season games and advancing to play for the league championship.

-McCaffery orchestrated the turnaround with stellar recruiting and bold vision.
-His first recruit - senior Kenny Hasbrouck - graduated as the most important player in program history.
-He was named MAAC Rookie of the Year as a freshman, MAAC second team and all-Tournament team as a sophomore, collegeinsider.com Mid Major Player of the Year, MAAC first team and MAAC Tournament MVP as a junior and MAAC Player of the Year, MAAC Tournament MVP, NABC All-District and MAAC first team as a senior.
+McCaffery's first recruit - senior Kenny Hasbrouck - graduated as the most important player in program history.
+He was named MAAC Rookie of the Year as a freshman, MAAC second team and All-Tournament team as a sophomore, collegeinsider.com Mid Major Player of the Year, MAAC first team and MAAC Tournament MVP as a junior and MAAC Player of the Year, MAAC Tournament MVP, NABC All-District and MAAC first team as a senior.

 In total, four Saints were named to either the first or second All-MAAC team in 2009, newcomer Kyle Downey was an All-Rookie selection and Clarence Jackson was named MAAC Sixth Man of the Year.

 McCaffery took over at Siena from UNC-Greensboro, where he posted a 90-87 record in six seasons.
-In his first year at the helm, Greensboro compiled a 15-13 record overall and a 9-7 Southern Conference mark, good for third place in the North Division.
-It was the 18th-most improved record nationally among NCAA Division I teams.
+In his first year at the helm, Greensboro placed third in the North Division.
+He guided the Spartans to the 18th-best improved record among NCAA Division I teams.

 In McCaffery's second season, he guided the Spartans to unprecedented heights with a 19-12 record and the 2001 SoCon Tournament Championship.
-The Spartans defeated Chattanooga, 67-66, in the finals and received the SoCon's automatic bid to the NCAA Tournament.
+The Spartans defeated Chattanooga in the finals and received the SoCon's automatic bid to the NCAA Tournament.
 The following year (2001-02) McCaffery led the Spartans to their first 20-win season since joining the conference.
 It marked the first time the program claimed a share of the SoCon North Division title as well.
-After falling to eventual tournament champion Davidson in the conference tournament semifinals, the Spartans were awarded a berth into the 2002 NIT, where they lost to eventual champion Memphis.
+After falling to eventual tournament champion Davidson in the conference tournament semifinals, the Spartans were awarded a berth into the 2002 NIT.

-McCaffery spent the 11 years prior to his arrival at Greensboro at the University of Notre Dame as an assistant coach and recruiting coordinator, working on the staffs of Richard "Digger" Phelps and John MacLeod.
+McCaffery spent the 11 years prior to his arrival at Greensboro at Notre Dame as an assistant coach and recruiting coordinator, working on the staffs of Richard "Digger" Phelps and John MacLeod.

 He helped the Irish to NCAA Tournament appearances in 1989 and 1990.
-Notre Dame reached the NIT finals in 1992, losing to Virginia in overtime, and advanced to the quarterfinals of the event in 1997.
+Notre Dame reached the NIT finals in 1992 and advanced to the quarterfinals in 1997.

 In three seasons as head coach at Lehigh, he compiled a 49-39 overall record and guided the team to the NCAA Tournament in 1988.
 At the time he was the youngest head coach to reach the NCAA Tournament.
 His Lehigh teams had two winning seasons in three years and the 1987-88 squad's 21-10 record remains the best in program history.
 Lehigh had just four winning seasons in the 55 years prior to his arrival.

 McCaffery was assistant coach and recruiting coordinator at Lehigh from 1983-85 and helped the team to its first NCAA Tournament appearance in 1985.
-As recruiting coordinator, he helped sign Darren Queenan '88, who remains Lehigh's all-time leading scorer.
-Queenan was second in the nation in scoring in 1988, and went on to play in the USBL.
+As recruiting coordinator, he helped sign Darren Queenan, who remains Lehigh's all-time leading scorer.
+Queenan was second in the nation in scoring in 1988.

 McCaffery was assistant varsity coach and head sub-varsity coach at his alma mater, Pennsylvania, during the 1982-83 season.
 At Penn, he worked for Craig Littlepage, who is now the director of athletics at the University of Virginia.

 McCaffery lettered three years as point guard on the men's basketball team at Pennsylvania as one of the first transfers to play for the Quakers.
-He earned a bachelor of science degree from The Wharton School of Finance and Commerce in 1982.
+He earned a bachelor's degree from The Wharton School of Finance and Commerce in 1982.
 In 1985 he received his master's degree in education from Lehigh.